gyeh/cc/README.md

 To calculate the new median, 'buckets' is traversed linearly each time to reach the median.
-Because tweets are limited to 140 characters and we're assuming that only whitespaces can delimit words, the 'buckets' size is bounded to a small constant, resulting in a small traversal cost.
+Because tweets are limited to 140 characters and we're assuming that only whitespaces can delimit words, the 'buckets' size can be bounded to a small constant (< 140), resulting in a small traversal cost.